lumio/dubf/README.md

 In order to use this application you need an API key from themoviedb.org.
 It is free and you can generate a key within 2 minutes.
 Duplicate the `config.example.js` and name it `config.js`.
-Enter your API v3 key and then install the Node dependencies with `npm i` (hint: you need to have NodeJS installed).
+Enter your API v3 key and then install the Node dependencies with `yarn` (hint: you need to have NodeJS and yarn installed).

 Start the server with

 ```
-npm start
+yarn start
 ```

 Disclaimer
 ----------

-This project would not work without the great API of TheMovieDB.org <https://www.themoviedb.org>.
+This project would not work without the great API of [TheMovieDB.org](https://www.themoviedb.org).

-Feel free to copy and fork and manipulate and do the f* whatever you want with this project.
+Feel free to copy and fork and manipulate and do whatever you want with this project.
 See the license for "more" details.